campjacob/campjacob.github.io/_posts/2008/2008-08-17-site-overhaul-complete.md

 date: 2008-08-17 11:58
 permalink: /blog/2008/8/site-overhaul-complete
 tags:
   - Webdesign
+  - L-- Spokane Washington
 categories:
   - Personal Blog
 locations:
   - Spokane Washington
 ---

 Since purchasing this domain name, and transferring all of it to here I have been going to though and giving the entire site a brief overhaul.
 I’ve had relatively limited experience with PHP.
 Since migrating my data, I have reduced it dramatically by utilizing the php language for includes for all the material that I add into each page.
 I have also added added and made a complete section for research and evidence based practice (link no longer valid).
 In completing this section I even utilized some JavaScript for the specific menu.